apache/celix/documents/development/README.md

 ### C++ Functions

 - Use `camelCase` for function names.
-- If a function is part of a class, it should be part of a `celix::` namespace or sub `celix::` namespace.
+- If a function is not part of a class/struct, it should be part of a `celix::` namespace or sub `celix::` namespace.
 - Asterisk `*` should be placed on the variable type name.
 - Use verb as function names when a function has a side effect.
 - Use nouns or getter/setter as function names when a function does not have a side effect.